Our Commitment

 We believe that operating as a thrift retailer should go beyond providing high quality secondhand products at unbelievable value.
 It should also contribute to communities and the environment while offering team members and customers an inclusive, engaged, and positive culture.

 While community and the environment are intrinsic parts of our business model, over the past year we have taken additional steps to formalize and build an Executive-led ESG program as part of our commitment to continuous progress in these critical strategic areas for our company.
-For example, we have established an internal ESG Committee to help build our strategy and engaged a third-party climate change and energy consultant to calculate our Scope 1 and 2 emissions.
+For example, we have established an internal ESG Committee to help build our strategy and engaged a third-party climate change and energy consultant to calculate our Scope 1, 2, and 3 emissions.

 By integrating ESG considerations into our business operations, we remain committed to our team members, good corporate governance, a strong compliance culture, and making a positive contribution to the communities we serve.